even4void/aliquote/content/post/scheme-langserver.md

 I had to compile and install Chez Scheme v10 in order to compile swish and get ride of minor error message in the log file for swish-lint.
 But it didn't help getting hover information to work with Chez.
 Note that compiling csv10 is just a matter of `configure && make` and you're done in a few minutes with a working install; only `make test` takes a lot of time.

-I now use [molten-nvim](https://github.com/benlubas/molten-nvim) (without image support and other fancy settings) to evaluate code snippets for which I have associated Jupyter kernels.
+I am currently trying out [molten-nvim](https://github.com/benlubas/molten-nvim) (without image support and other fancy settings) to evaluate code snippets for which I have associated Jupyter kernels.
 This mostly mimic my old [Magma setup](/post/jupyter-kernels-in-vim/) that I abandoned in the meantime.
 It remains quite non-obtrusive, and I can still fire up a terminal with the appropriate shell (mostly R, Python and Stata) and get my poor-man REPL features (i.e., send current line or selection to the other split window) to work right away.
 Anyway, here's the list of kernels I have on my HD:

 ```shell
 aliquote master?
 1h21m9s +